 Bottega Veneta Belted Bonded Coat: Most stylish raincoats for ladies

-Gone are the days where you spend hours crafting the perfect outfit, only to obscure it under a shapeless, characterless raincoat.
+Gone are the days when you spend hours crafting the perfect outfit, only to obscure it under a shapeless, characterless raincoat.
 Thankfully, with the Bottega Veneta belted bonded cotton coat, you’re no longer forced to sacrifice style for practicality.

 Crafted in Italy from durable bonded cotton, this coat doesn’t only protect your outfit– it is your outfit.
 And a chic one, at that.
 Coming in a cool, bright white, the A-line shape and double-breasting will ensure you’re a gorgeous ray of autumn sunshine, on an otherwise miserable day.